cheesy-games-dev/CheesyScripting/README.md

 # CheesyScripting
-visual scripting for unity made for making game modding easy and to reduce script kiddies
+visual scripting for unity made for making game modding easy and to reduce script kiddies (important: this is not made to replace c# entirely)

 you need ult events btw